presidioforts/scratchfiles/TransitionPlan.md

 * **DevOps Ticket Handling:**

-  * Customer-initiated DevOps ticket handling, previously escalated directly to me, will now be systematically routed to Break-Fix leads for initial triage and necessary resolution.
+  * Customer(chat)-initiated DevOps ticket handling, previously escalated directly to me, will now be systematically routed to Break-Fix leads for initial triage and necessary resolution.

 * **Documentation Maintenance:**